 The suggested duration of this step is approximately 30 to 60 minutes.
 Surveyors need a workspace they can use as their base for the duration of the survey.
 This area should have a desk or table, internet and phone coverage, and access to an electrical outlet, if possible.
-Provide the surveyors with the name and phone number of the survey coordinator.
+Provide the

-Suggested participants include hospital staff and leaders.
+Suggested participants include hospital staff and leaders